How to abort a batch file, command, or program stuck in a loop

 While working on your computer, you may encounter a situation where a program, batch file, script, or command executed on the computer becomes stuck in a loop.
 Listed below are different methods for aborting these loops.

-Finally, if you're still unable to abort the batch file, command, script, or other program, press Ctrl+Alt+Del keys at the same time to open the Task Manager.
+Finally, if you're still unable to abort the batch file, command, script, or another program, press Ctrl+Alt+Del keys at the same time to open the Task Manager.
 Highlight the program you want to end and click the End Process or End Task button.

-Tip: See our End Task page for further information about help with this process.
+See our End Task page for further information about help with this process.